Session 03: The APA Academic Essay -Gathering Research

 The World Bank.
 (2019).
 The education crisis: Being in school is not the same as learning. https://www.worldbank.org/en/news/immersive-story/2019/01/22/pass-or-fail-how-can-the-world-do-its-homework

-Free Database Engines off Campus to collect research for your APA Paper:
+Free Database Engines off-campus to collect research for your APA Paper:

-Learning About Global Issues: Specifically in relation to Chuo University Faculty of Law English courses, this website has been designed by Andy Barfield and his research team for supporting student research from 2014 in the Basic Research and Writing (English ‘C’) and Introduction to Communication and Research (Listening and Speaking ‘P’ Level).
-More generally, his team hopes that this website is useful for students and other people in Japan (and in other countries) to develop our knowledge and critical understanding of different global issues.
-Thank you, Andy!
+Learning About Global IssuesSpecifically in relation to Chuo University Faculty of Law English courses.
+The team hopes that this website will be helpful for students and others in Japan (and other countries) to develop their knowledge and critical understanding of various global issues.

 Leave a Reply